FullGC/FullGC.github.io/_posts/2017-12-07-Manage-development-and-delivery-workflow-part-3.md

 header-img: "img/workflow-main.jpg"
 ---

-<i>This post is the second of a three parts series of articles about manage development and CI/CD workflow with jgit-flow and Pipeline</i>
+<i>This post is the third of a three parts series of articles about manage development and CI/CD workflow with jgit-flow and Pipeline</i>

 * [Part-1: Tools and Planning](https://fullgc.github.io/manage-development-and-delivery-workflow-with-jgit-flow-and-jenkins-pipeline-part-1)
 * [Part-2: Git workflow with JGit-Flow](https://fullgc.github.io/manage-development-and-delivery-workflow-with-jgit-flow-and-jenkins-pipeline-part-2)